What is scoliosis?

-There is no evidence that general exercise, electrical stimulation, or spinal manipulation are effective treatments for scoliosis.
+There is no evidence that corrective exercises, electrical stimulation, or spinal manipulation are effective treatments for scoliosis.

 Wearing a brace

-For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows, and reduces the likelihood of needing to have spinal surgery.
+For children with moderate curves, the research shows that wearing a brace generally works to keep curves from getting worse as the child grows.
 The more the child wears the brace, the better it works.

-But wearing a brace can be emotionally hard on preteens and teens, who don't like to feel different, so family support is important.
-A common reason for bracing not working well is that the child doesn't wear it as prescribed because he or she is embarrassed or uncomfortable.
+But wearing a brace can be emotionally hard on preteens and teens, who don't like to feel different.
+So family support is important.
+A common reason for bracing not working well is that the child doesn't wear it as prescribed, usually because he or she is embarrassed.
+A brace can also be uncomfortable.

 Here's how family members and your child's friends can help: